What is CFD Trading and How Does it Work?

 The buy price will always be slightly higher than the market’s current level, while the sell price will be a little bit below.
 The difference between the two is called the spread, and is usually how you’ll pay to open a position.

 There is one significant exception to that rule, though.
-With CFD stocks, you pay a commission to open your position – just like when you buy physical shares with a stockbroker.
+With stock CFDs, you pay a commission to open your position – just like when you buy physical shares with a stockbroker.

 Choosing your contract size

 As we’ve already covered, you decide the size of a CFD position by setting the number of contracts you want to buy or sell.The size of a single CFD will change depending on your asset class.
-With CFD stocks, for example, buying one contract is the same as buying one share.
+With stock CFDs, for example, buying one contract is the same as buying one share.

 What is leverage in CFD trading?